Emmanuelcole2017/Emmanuelcole2017.github.io/_posts/2019-01-08-formatted_like_this.markdown

 ---
 layout: post
-title:      "formatted like this"
+title:      "Key concepts of Hashes"
 date:       2019-01-08 11:51:07 -0500
 permalink:  formatted_like_this
 ---

-### Key concepts of Hashes

 **Key - Value Pairs**